gsdriver/poker-ranking/README.md

 The arguments to  `EvaluateHand` are:

  * cards - an array of strings representing the hand.
-Strings should be a 2 or 3 character string representing the rank and suit (for example, "10S" for 10 of spades or "QD" for Queen of diamonds)
+Strings should be a 2 or 3 character string representing the rank and suit (for example, "10S" for 10 of spades or "QD" for Queen of diamonds).
+The string can also be "joker" which represents a wild card (jokers are always wild and need not be specified in the wildCard array)
  * options - an array of options for evaluating the hand as noted below

 The options structure is composed of the following fields with the following default values: